New York City set to ban natural gas in new buildings

 "Using gas to produce power and then subsequently heat buildings is less efficient than using gas for heating directly," analysts at energy consultancy EBW Analytics Group said.

-More than 40% of the power generated in New York State comes from fossil fuels, with another 29% from nuclear power and 22% from hydropower, according to federal energy data.
+Almost half of the power generated in New York State so far this year came from burning fossil fuels - 45% from gas and 4% from oil - with another 24% from nuclear power and 22% from hydropower, according to federal energy data.

 The power sector's carbon emissions in New York State should decline in the future because the state passed a law in 2019 requiring all electricity to come from clean, carbon-free sources of energy like renewables and nuclear by 2040.